 New retainer and how to get a new retainer

-This leads to the next question if you have to get a new retainer, or simply get a backup, should you go for the lower-end models or the higher-end models?
+This leads to the next question if you have to get a new retainer and want to know how to get a new retainer, or simply get a backup, should you go for the lower-end models or the higher-end models?
 This of course is a question that is best discussed with your orthodontic office.
 Like most medications, your retainer is very individualistic.
 Your exact needs may well vary.
 If you have been wearing a retainer for several years already and you are nearing the end of the period that you’re supposed to wear it for, then opting to get the expensive version may simply be a waste of money.
 If you only have to wear the retainer for another year anyway, why buy a new retainer that will last you for 20 years?

 If, however, you are towards the beginning of your orthodontic retainer treatment, getting a higher-end one, if you’re responsible and able not to break it or lose it, may well end up saving you money in the long term as it will not need to replaced until you no longer need it.